Armenia, Azerbaijan and Georgia;

 Azerbaijan champions secularism and a separation of state and religion.
 It is a country that perhaps travellers do not think to include on their list of places to visit, but Azerbaijan puts itself decidedly on the map.
 Baku is the capital, the centre of the city sitting on the shore of the Caspian Sea.
 Its skyline is dominated by the Flame Towers, a trio of skyscrapers that serve as the symbol of the city.‘Azer’ in Persian means fire and the country’s nickname is ‘the Land of Fire’.
 Zoroastrianism, the main religion during Persian rule, puts great importance on fire, which is believed to be a source of knowledge.
 We now know that the country’s vast oil and natural gas reserves are responsible for the seemingly ever-burning flames that define Azerbaijan’s landscape, but during ancient times, the flames made Azerbaijan a place of great mystery and a place of pilgrimage.

 Our tour of the Caucasus begins in Baku and concludes in Yerevan.
-In Baku, we will explore the ancient walled city, a maze of medieval streets mixed with turn-of-the-century monuments.
-Our city walking tour also takes in Shirvan Shah's palace, a unique 15th century building.
-Before we drive to Georgia, we make time to visit Sheki, an important trading hub on the Silk Road, recently listed as a UNESCO world heritage site.
+In Baku, the group has a , exploring the ancient walled , a maze of medieval narrow streets mixed with turn-of-the-century monuments.
+Our city also takes in Shirvan Shah's palace, a unique 15th century building.
+Before we drive to Georgia, we make time to visit Sheki, an important trading hub () on the Silk Road, recently listed as a UNESCO world heritage site.
 Azerbaijan is considered to have some unusual sites and features in a list of ten unimaginable places to visit.

 Our tour spends two nights in the capital of Georgia, Tbilisi, a charming mix of east and west.
 Odyssey Traveller has published a short article on questions about Georgia as well as a definitive guide on the country to assist you with your planning.
-Georgia is opening up to the world and to the future, but travellers are still attracted to its rich past.
-The city’s heritage sites are clustered in Old Tbilisi, which is also famous for its sulphur bathhouses, a perfect stop during the colder months of October to March.
+Georgia is opening up to the world and to the future, but travellers are still attracted to its rich Georgian past.
+The city’s heritage sites are clustered in Old which are revealed by your leading your around the , which is also famous for its sulphur bathhouses, a perfect stop during the colder months of October to March.
 The city itself (Tbilisi means ‘warm place’) was built around these natural thermal springs, which were believed to have healing properties.
 Travellers are enticed to have a soak and cure skin problems, joint pains, and other ailments.

 Our time in Tbilisi includes sightseeing in the city's fascinating 'old town', a labyrinth of cobblestone streets, ancient churches and mosques, and medieval baths.
-After Tbilisi, we travel into the countryside to explore Georgia's many ancient churches, including the Gelati monastery, and Vardzia, a fascinating cave complex and monastery.
+After Tbilisi, we travel into the countryside to explore Georgia's many ancient churches, including the Gelati monastery, and Vardzia, and underground complex.
 We also visit Georgia's Black Sea coast.
 In Georgia, our group tours also take the time to visit local restaurants so that you can enjoy the unique Georgian wine and food culture.

 Similar to its neighbouring countries in the South Caucasus, Armenia has a history marked by incredible losses and bloody wars, which continued even after its independence from the former Soviet Union.
 But the tide seems to have turned in 2018.
 Armenians, led by opposition politician Nikol Pashinyan, joined a series of peaceful anti-government protests from April to May 2018.
 The protests were in response to Pashinyan losing his bid for the Prime Minister seat, and Serzh Sargsyan being elected for his third consecutive term as head of state.
 Dubbed the Armenian ‘Velvet Revolution’, it led to Sargsyan’s resignation, Pashinyan being named Prime Minister, and Armenians expressing hope for a better future.